talktokalyan/talktokalyan.github.io/_pages/publications.md

 ## Policy Articles (In Progress):
 1. Kolukuluri K., Pani Saroj K., (2022), National Expert Report (India), in Sunil Kumar (Eds.), _Research on Institutional Ecosystem to drive Productivity_, Asian Productivity Organization, Tokyo.
-2. Chakraborty T., Kolukuluri K., and Verma A., (2023), _Domestic Economic Policy Uncertainty and Propagation of Shocks to Trade and Investment within the G20_, T20 Policy Briefs, G20 Secretariat.
+2. Chakraborty T., Kolukuluri K., and Verma A., (2023), _Domestic Economic Policy Uncertainty and Propagation of Shocks to Trade and Investment within the G20_, T20 Policy Briefs, G20 Secretariat. (<a href="../files/Online-Appendix-EPU-G20.pdf" target="_blank">Access online appendix here.</a>)

 <!-- {% if author.googlescholar %}